juanpc2018/Matrox-MXO2-MAX/README.md

 MXO2 Rack MAX has a nice stable DDS internal digital clock generator, </br>
 can work with unstable SD & HDMI signals and reclock, </br>
 similar to AIDA G-CON HDMI </br>
-also has Genlock input and passthrough to reclock using a much higher quality clock with true TCXO or OCXO. </p>
+also has Genlock input and passthrough to reclock using a much higher quality clock with true TCXO, OCXO or 10M reference. </p>